DocumentationBook/SphinxDocumentation/setup/index.rst

       > Project release []:

 #.
-This will be release number you assign to the first release of you documentation project.
+Enter the release number you want to assign to the first release of you documentation project.
    For example, enter 0.1.

    Sphinx enables you to select a human language of your documentation other than English::